mauricecruz/chrome-devtools-zerodarkmatrix-theme/README.md

-# NOTICE: Custom UI Themes may no longer be supported.
-Shadow piercing combinators are deprecated and support for them will be removed from Chrome around September 2017.
-This affects all custom UI themes including this one.
-If you have interest in this feature being maintained, please [star this issue](https://bugs.chromium.org/p/chromium/issues/detail?id=709732).
+# Only Supporting Stable Channel (Temporarily)

+The css combinators used to override the devtools CSS is deprecated and support will be removed from Chrome in m63 (~ December 2017).
+The [Chrome Team will continue to support custom themes](https://bugs.chromium.org/p/chromium/issues/detail?id=709732&can=2&q=709732) by changing the implementation.

+The implementation change requires a rewrite of this theme.
+During this time, only stable channel will be supported.

 # ZeroDarkMatrix Theme for Chrome
 A highly customized dark theme for Google Chrome.